-Myrtle stood and smoothed her dress over the slight swell of stomach, sucked in, and sauntered off behind them - at least she'd kept her figure.
-She walked faster, catching up and easing alongside the girl as they entered the dim corridor, a cool green, where on both sides separate offices squared off against each other.
+Myrtle walked faster, catching up and easing alongside the girl as they entered the dim corridor, a cool green, where on both sides separate offices squared off against each other.

-At the office of the Justice of the Peace, the boy stopped, cleared his throat and pecked the girl on the crown.
+On a closed door THE JUSTICE OF THE PEACE was painted in black letters.
+The boy stopped before it, cleared his throat and pecked the girl on the crown of her head.
 He didn't appear nervous, just vulnerable, young - vulnerably young.

 The girl was taller than Myrtle had calculated, almost as tall as Myrtle, who had always carried herself well.
 Her mother had been short and dumpy, nervous and carping, always preaching to Myrtle about going to business school - learn to type and you've got it made.
-Myrtle had racked up skills through experience; waitressing as a car-hop on roller skates, gift-wrapping at Belks - she couldn't make a bow and couldn't even make the stick-on bows stick, and tucking flyers under windshield wipers in a windy parking lot for a traveling circus - they wouldn't let her even TRY the trapeze.
+Myrtle had racked up skills through experience: waitressing as a car-hop on skates, gift-wrapping at Belks - she couldn't make a bow and couldn't even make the stick-on bows stick, and tucking flyers under windshield wipers in a windy parking lot for a traveling circus - they wouldn't let her even try the trapeze.
 She knew a lot about plays; movies, she could name off the top of her head.

-The boy opened the door, stepped inside, tugging the girl with him.
-"We come to get married," he announced to the square back of the man, who perched on the edge of the desk and idly gazed out the window at the dead-on-Saturday post office.
+Opening the door, the boy stepped up and in, as over a log, tugging the girl with him.
+"We come to get married," he announced to the square back of the man who perched on the edge of the desk, idly gazing out the window at the dead-on-Saturday post office.

 Ponderously, the man stood and stuck out his hand across the heavy shellacked desk.
-"Name's Crosby, Judge Crosby."
+"Name's Crosby, Judge Crosby," he said.
 He had bristly black hair, with only a sprinkling of gray.
 One leg was shorter than the other, as though he stood in a dip on the painted concrete floor.